RAF jets scrambled to escort diverted plane to Essex airport

-POLICE have confirmed a plane has had to be escorted to an Essex airport by RAF jets.
+POLICE have confirmed a plane has had to be escorted across Essex by RAF jets.

-RAF Typhoon jets were scrambled to intercept an aircraft heading into London, according to Aviation Highlights.
+RAF Typhoon jets were scrambled to intercept an aircraft heading to south Essex.

 The RAF jets were reportedly scrambled from Coningsby, with hundreds in the midlands area hearing a sonic boom sound.